koda86/floa/man/floa_doc.md

 ### Functions

-In 'main.R', the following functions are called:
+'main.R' contains the following (major) functions:

+- floa.point(), floa.roislien(), floa.boot.rep(), floa.boot.idd(): Calculate prediction bands in each method

 - plot_loa(): Returns a plot of (differently colored) prediction bands vs. the original difference curves.

 - coverage_loocv(): Leave-one (curve) out method to estimate the coverage probability

-- estimate_uncertainty_loa(): Estimates the uncertainty in different methods across 'n.rep' repeated calculations
+- estimate_uncertainty_kfold_rep(): Uncertainty estimation using repeated k-Fold cross validation (k subjects)

-Within these functions, other functions are nested.
+Within these functions, other functions are nested (see the list in 'main.R').

-If you aim to calculate prediction bands in one of the methods from the paper (POINT, ROISLIEN, BOOT), use one of the following three scripts:
+If you aim to 'only' calculate prediction bands using one of the methods from the paper (POINT, ROISLIEN, BOOTrep, BOOTiid), please use one of the following three scripts:

-- floa_point.R(): Pointwise continuous Limits of Agreement according to Bland & Altman (1999) (POINT)
+- floa_point.R: Pointwise continuous Limits of Agreement according to Bland & Altman (1999) (POINT)

-- floa_roislien.R(): Functional limits of agreement according to Roislien et al. (2012) (ROISLIEN)
+- floa_roislien.R: Functional limits of Agreement according to Roislien et al. (2012) (ROISLIEN)

-- floa_boot.R(): Implementation of the method described in Lenhoff et al. (1999) (BOOT)
+- floa_boot.R(): Implementation of the functional method described in Olshen et al. (1989) and Lenhoff et al. (1999) (BOOTrep, BOOTiid)
   - Requires other function arguments besides 'data':
     + k.coef: Number of bootstrap iterations
     + n.boot: Number of bootstrap iterations
     + band: Type of interval (prediction or confidence)
     + cp.begin: Initial value quantile
     + alpha: Significance level
-    + iid: If iid==TRUE, only one curve per subject is drawn, otherwise repated measurement (several curves per subject) are allowed
+    + iid: If iid==TRUE, only one curve per subject is drawn (BOOTiid), otherwise several curves per subject are allowed (BOOTrep)

 Other nested functions are: